Kimitsuna-Goblin/GGD/README.md

 + 0. Normal Distribution
 + 1. Mean of 2 Normal Distributions (a kind of Gaussian mixture distribution)
 + 2. Horizontal Gradational Distribution
-+ 3. Vertical Gradational Distribution
++ 3. Vertical Gradational Distribution (2 or 3 components)
 + 4. Horizontal-Vertical Gradational Distribution

 The 0 and 1 of above are not kinds of GGD model.